KyleRobertsIO/exchange_rate_collection_job/README.md

-This small python application leverages the free web service [exchangerate.host](https://exchangerate.host/) for collect exchanges rates for a given global currency.
+This small python application leverages the free web service [exchangerate.host](https://exchangerate.host/) for collecting exchanges rates for a given global currency.

 The job code currently only supports Postgres as a target database for save the data.